Inclusion Funding 2025-26

 Inclusion Funding covers up to 90% of training delivery costs provided by an Registered Training Organisation (RTO).
 Whether you're up-skilling current employees or preparing new candidates for the workforce, this funding is designed to assist you in building a diverse and skilled team.

-• You can apply for up to $10,000 per application, with additional funding available based on needs and remaining budget.
+- You can apply for up to $20,000 per application, with additional funding available based on needs and TFA budget.

-• All training in relation to successful applications will need to be completed by 30 June 2025.
-All reporting and invoicing will need to be finalised within 60 days after the programming of training.
+- All training in relation to successful applications will need to be completed by 30 June 2026.
+All reporting and invoicing will need to be finalised within 60 days after the completion of training.

 Who is Eligible

-We invite applications from industry stakeholders in the ACT building and construction industry.
+We invite applications from individuals and industry stakeholders in the ACT building and construction industry.
 To qualify for funding, your project or program of training must meet the following criteria:

 NOTE: Funding is available to provide financial support to students attending a public course, where the class may be a mix of mainstream students and students eligible for inclusion funding.